activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - DJCM's Introduction, Sections 1-6 \cite{mackay1998introduction} to understand where GPs comes from.
 A single reading before the next should help calibrate the mindset.
 I also recommend returning to this once more after the next reading.
 - GPML Chapter 1, 2, 3 \cite{williams2006gaussian} for a detailed treatment on the usual regression and classification problems.
+- LWK Chapter 1 \cite{scholkopf2018learning} is worth a read for a big picture view of kernel machines.
+It does not, however, present a Bayesian perspective, but an optimization perspective.
+Nevertheless, it is a useful perspective.
+- GPML Chapter 5 \cite{williams2006gaussian} to understand how model selection behaves with GPs, and key caveats to look out for, especially regarding Bayesian Model Averaging.
+It also has a nice example of a non-trivial composite kernel.

+#### Sparse Gaussian Processes

+The non-parametric nature is slightly at odds with scalability of Gaussian Processes, but we've made some considerable progress through first principles in this regard as well.

 #### Covariance Functions